 - 1 1/3 cups whipping cream

 In a dutch oven or stock pot, melt the butter over medium heat.
 Add the onion, celery and carrots, and cook about 5-8 minutes, until the onions are beginning to turn translucent and the carrots are slightly softened.
+Add the garlic and cook, stirring, for another 30 seconds.

 Pour in the broth and bring the mixture to a gentle boil.